zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Log in to Discovery Service on localhost

-To access Discovery Service on localhost provide a valid client certificate.
+To access Discovery Service on localhost provide valid mainframe credentials or token.

-The certificate is stored in the `keystore/localhost/localhost.keystore.p12` keystore.

-Some utilities including HTTPie require the certificate to be in PEM format.
-You can find it in `keystore/localhost/localhost.pem`.

-Since the Discovery Service is using HTTPS, your client also requires verification of the validity of its certificate.
-Verification is performed by trusting the local CA certificate which is store at `keystore/local_ca/localca.cer`.

-The following is an example of how to access Discovery Service from CLI with full certificate validation:

-`http --cert=keystore/localhost/localhost.pem --verify=keystore/local_ca/localca.cer -j GET https://localhost:10011/eureka/apps/`

 ### Zowe runtime on z/OS